cicirello/Chips-n-Salsa/examples/README.md

 is not advised, since the output of the example programs requires the context of the code samples to be meaningful.

-The examples directory includes several examples.
+__Basic Examples__: The examples directory includes several examples.
 The following examples are of basic usage using simulated annealing to optimize functions over different structure types: bit vectors, integer vectors, permutations, and a real-value function optimization example, the root finding